multitudes/42-C-for-Embedded-systems/README.md

 ## Question 11:
 Interrupts are an important part of embedded systems.
 Consequently, many compiler vendors offer an extension to standard C to support interrupts.
 Typically, this new key word is __interrupt.
-The following code uses __interrupt to dene an interrupt service routine.
+The following code uses __interrupt to define an interrupt service routine.
 Comment on the code.
 ```c
 __interrupt double compute_area ( double r a d i u s )